 - Bring 2 quarts of 2 liters of milk to boil and simmer it for 5 minutes.

-- Add 3 tbsp of lime juice to milk and cook for another minute.
+- Add 3 tablespoon of lime juice to milk and cook for another minute.
 By now the milk with curdle and paneer will come together and separate from the whey.
 Whey is the liquid/water after the milk breaks.
 I normally use yogurt and lime juice to prepare paneer but today I followed the recipe given by Lavi.

 - Drain the paneer and pour 2 cups of water over it rinse away the sourness of lime juice from the paneer.